milonmaze/privacy-terms-observatory/time.com/privacy/privacy_policy.html.md

 California Shine the Light: California’s “Shine the Light” law, Civil Code Section 1798.83, requires businesses that disclose personal information to third parties for those third parties’ direct marketing purposes to give California customers the ability to opt-out of such disclosure.
 California Residents may exercise their opt-out right by going to our California Do Not Sell Page.

-California Consumer Privacy Act (“CCPA”):
+California Privacy Rights Act (“CPRA”):

-The California Consumer Privacy Act (“CCPA”) grants residents of California certain rights with respect to their personal information and requires us to provide such individuals with certain information, as described in this Section.
+The California Privacy Rights Act (“CPRA”) grants residents of California certain rights with respect to their personal information and requires us to provide such individuals with certain information, as described in this Section.

 Your Rights:

 Transparency.
 At the time we collect personal information, you have the right to receive notice of the categories of personal information we collect, and the purposes for which those categories of personal information will be used.
 Access/Right to Know.
 You have the right to request access to personal information we collected about you and information regarding the source of that personal information, the purposes for which we collect it, and the third parties and service providers with whom we share it.
 You can make this access request by going to our California Access/Deletion Page.
 If you are a print subscriber, you can also access and update much of the personal information we have collected about you through your account page.
 Deletion.
 You have the right to request that we erase data we have collected from you.
 Please note that we may have a reason to deny your deletion request or delete data in a more limited way than you anticipated, e.g., because of a legal obligation to retain it or to provide a good or service that you request.
 You can make this deletion request by going to our California Access/Deletion Page.
-Opt-Out of Sale.
-You have the right to request that we stop “selling” your personal information as that that term is defined in the California Consumer Privacy Act.
+Opt-Out of Sale and Share.
+You have the right to request that we stop “selling” your personal information as that that term is defined in the California Privacy Rights Act.
 A “sale” of personal information is defined broadly: “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.”
-Please see below for more information about our “sales” of personal information.
+“Sharing” of personal information is defined as: “sharing, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions between a business and a third party for cross-context behavioral advertising for the benefit of a business in which no money is exchanged.”
+Please see below for more information about our “sales” or “sharing” of personal information.
 To opt-out, please go to our California Do Not Sell Page.
 Categories of personal information we collect: We collect the categories of information described above in the “ Information We Collect” section for the purposes described in the “ How We Use Information” section.
 Categories of personal information we disclose: We may disclose any of the categories of personal information listed above and use them for the above-listed purposes or for other business or operational purposes compatible with the context in which the personal information was collected.
 Our disclosures of personal information include disclosures to our “service providers,” which are companies that we engage for business purposes to conduct activities on our behalf.
 The categories of service providers with whom we share information and the services they provide are described above.
 Categories of personal information we “sell”: We may “sell” any of the categories of personal information listed above to third parties, except for Professional or employment-related information; and Education information.
 To opt-out of such sales, please go to our California Do Not Sell Page.
+Right to Request Correction of inaccurate personal information.

-You can also make a CCPA access, deletion or “do not sell” request by calling the following toll-free number: +1 (888) 914-9661 PIN 430210.
+You can also make a CPRA access, deletion or “do not sell” request by calling the following toll-free number: +1 (888) 914-9661 PIN 430210.

+6. Disclosures to Residents of Colorado, Connecticut, Virginia, and Utah

+The disclosures in this section apply solely to individual residents of the States of Colorado, Connecticut, Virginia, and Utah.
+Privacy laws in these states give residents certain rights with respect to their personal data, when they take effect over the course of 2023.
+Those rights include:

+Right to Access Information.
+You have the right to access and obtain a copy of your personal data.
+Right to Request Deletion.
+You have the right to request that we delete personal data provided by or obtained about you.
+Right to Correct.
+You have the right to correct inaccuracies in your personal data.
+Right to Opt-Out of Targeted Advertising.
+You may ask us not to use or disclose your information for the purposes of targeting advertising to you based on your personal data obtained from your activity across different businesses, services, websites, etc.
+Right to Opt Out of Personal Information Sales to third parties.

+To submit a request to exercise your access, deletion, or correction privacy rights, please email us at privacy@time.com with the subject line “Privacy Rights Request” and let us know in which state you live.
+Please see Section 8 for a description of how to exercise your right to opt-out of targeted advertising or sales.

+Residents of Colorado, Connecticut, and Virginia may appeal a refusal to take action on a request by contacting us by email at privacy@time.com.

-6. Special Information for Nevada Residents
+7. Special Information for Nevada Residents

 Residents of the State of Nevada have the right to opt out of the sale of certain pieces of their information to other companies who will sell or license their information to others.
 We disclose contact information to third parties that may want to market products or services to you.
 To opt-out of such sales, please email us at privacy@time.com.

-7. Your Opt-Out Choices
+8. Your Opt-Out Choices

 Verification Procedures: We must verify your identity for everyone’s protection.
 To do so, we may require you to provide us with verification information prior to accessing any records containing personal information about you.
 We do this by: